yetiiil/venice_building_height/README.md

 At the first step, we preprocess Point-Cloud by downsampling.
 To achieve this, we have used voxel grids to create a uniformly downsampled Point-Cloud from an input Point-Cloud.
 First, points are bucketed into voxels.
 Then, each occupied voxel generates exactly one point by averaging all points inside.

 ### 📝 Step 2️⃣: Point-Cloud Denoising
-To denoise Point-Clouds, we have used the method statistical_outlier_removal and Radius oulier removal.
-The first function removes points that are further away from their neighbors compared to the average for the Point-Cloud, the second function removes points that have few neighbors in a given sphere around them.
+To denoise Point-Clouds, we have used the method statistical_outlier_removal, which removes points that are further away from their neighbors compared to the average for the Point-Cloud.

 ### 📝 Step 3️⃣: Point-Cloud Redressing and Scaling
 We first rotate the Point-Cloud so that the plane in the PointCloud is XoY plane